 When the Ball Reaches the Boundary

-When the ball touches or crosses the boundary rope, it becomes dead instantly.
-This prevents batters from taking additional runs and stops fielders from attempting run-outs or returns.
+If a ball is touched or crosses over the border line the boundary rope, it is dead immediately.
+This hinders batters from taking further runs and also stops fielders from making return runs or run-outs.

 When Batsmen Are Not Attempting a Run

-If both batters stop running and show no intention to continue, the ball naturally becomes dead.
-This avoids chaos and protects the batting side from accidental dismissals or confusion.
+When both batters cease their runs and do not show any intention of continuing, the ball is dead.
+This helps prevent chaos and also protects the side that is batting from accidentally thrown out or confusion.

 When the Umpire Calls “Time”

-At the end of an over, drinks break, or session break, umpires signal “time,” making the ball dead.
-This helps structure the match and provides a consistent pause between segments of play.
+After an over, a drinks break or a session break, umpires announce “time,” making the ball dead.
+This allows the game to be structured and creates a consistent interval between games.

 When a Dismissal Occurs